puppetlabs/puppet-docs/source/pe/3.0/puppet_tools.markdown

 * The puppet agent service runs on every managed Puppet Enterprise node.
 It fetches and applies configurations from a puppet master server.

     In Puppet Enterprise, the puppet agent runs without user interaction as the `pe-puppet` service; by default, it performs a run every 30 minutes.
-You can manually trigger an immediate run on any node from the [Control Puppet](./console_live_puppet.html) tab of the console's live management page.
+You can also [use the orchestration engine to manually trigger Puppet runs on any nodes](./orchestration_puppet.html).
 (If you are logged into an agent node as an administrator, you can also run `sudo puppet agent --test` from the command line.)

     The puppet agent reads its settings from the `[main]` and `[agent]` blocks of `/etc/puppetlabs/puppet/puppet.conf`.
 * The puppet master service compiles and serves configurations to agent nodes.